fluxninja/aperture/docs/content/reference/blueprints/load-scheduling/postgresql.md

 [list of available metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/postgresqlreceiver/metadata.yaml) can be used to configure the policy.

-A gradient controller calculates a proportional response to limit the accepted token rate.
-The token rate is reduced by a multiplicative factor when the service is overloaded, and increased by an additive factor while the service is no longer overloaded.
+An AIAD controller calculates a proportional response to limit the accepted token rate.
+The token rate is reduced by an additive factor when the service is overloaded, and increased by an additive factor while the service is no longer overloaded.

 :::info